 When Jordan attacked Jerusalem during the War of Independence and captured the Old City in 1948, the Jordanian Legion destroyed many synagogues, including the largest one in the Jewish Quarter.

-In 1967 the Jewish Quarter came under Israeli control and in 1977 an arch was built to remember the Hurva or the Ruined Synagogue, on the spot where synagogues have been successively built and destroyed since the second century.
+In 1967, the Jewish Quarter came under Israeli control.
+In 1977, an arch was built to remember the Hurva or the Ruined Synagogue, on the spot where synagogues have been successively built and destroyed since the second century.

 However, as the sun was setting on March 14, 2010,